jsngn/null-finder/README.md

 Program that takes in a CSV file and outputs a list of potential null-equivalent words in the file.

 Intended to be used for uncleaned data sets where the different words that may indicate a null value are unknown.
+Inevitably there is some noise in the results, nonetheless they are rather helpful as a guide to help you clean your data!

 ## Compilation